keybase/keybase-issues/README.md

 keybase log send
 ```

 and follow the instructions.
-If you're on a mobile device, please just post to [client repo](https://github.com/keybase/client/issues).
+If you're on a mobile device, please just post to [client issue tracker](https://github.com/keybase/client/issues).

 ## Serious security bugs